instructor-ai/instructor/docs/examples/extracting_tables.md

     WithJsonSchema(
         {
             "type": "string",
-            "description": "The markdown representation of the table, each one should be tidy, do not try to join tables that should be seperate", }
+            "description": "The markdown representation of the table, each one should be tidy, do not try to join tables that should be separate", }
     ),
 ]